 Total time for this road trip was approximately 10 hours, starting in Reykjavik at 9 am to take the rental car and taking on the road after shopping at Bonus supermarket at 10 am.
-Be sure to always consult weather forecast and road conditions before road tripping in Iceland: www.vegagerdin.is/english
+Be sure to always consult the weather forecast and road conditions before going on a road trip in Iceland: www.vegagerdin.is/english

 Day 3 – The Reykjanes Peninsula

 On the last day, I was flying back to Edinburgh at 8.00 pm.
 Even if the flight was quite late, it was not really a good idea to venture far away.
 So for the first visit to Iceland and on your return flight day, there is a really interesting itinerary to take around Keflavik airport: a tour of the Reykjanes Peninsula.
 There are many options, but my 2 highlights were the following: